About Ms Davies

 The Art room at Heber is an extremely exciting and special place.
 Children enter a large and bright studio to explore and access a multitude of objects, imaginative ideas and making opportunities.
 Children are introduced to a wide range of materials and processes, artists, designers and outside stimuli.

-Realising and nurturing personal ideas is extremely important and encouraged through the use of recording observations in sketchbooks, where both the imagination and accurate looking skills are developed and refined.
+Realising and nurturing personal ideas is paramount and encouraged through the use of recording observations in sketchbooks, where both the imagination and accurate looking skills are developed and refined.
 There are many types of drawings and reasons to draw, which the children uncover through different starting points revealed in the lesson.

 Providing the children with wealth of materials and processes to create with is extremely important.
 We demonstrate how a contemporary artist can work from upcycling waste materials into a myriad of mixed media sculptural work, as well as practising skills in craft, graphic design, print, drawing and of course painting.
 Children can express themselves using a variety of different media such as clay, paint, textiles and collage.